First white child: United States

 Sarah Rapelje, born on June 6, 1625, was the first white child born in New Netherland.

 The first English-descended child born in Spanish Texas was Helena Dill Berryman, born in 1804 in what is now Nacogdoches County.

+Brazil

+The brothers Duarte Coelho de Albuquerque and Jorge de Albuquerque Coelho, born in Olinda, in the then Captaincy of Pernambuco, in 1537 and 1539, sons of the donatary captain, Duarte Coelho, and his wife Brites de Albuquerque, are considered the first white children from Brazil.
+Even though the discovery of Brazil took place in 1500, the arrival of European women had not yet occurred, and until then Brazil was occupied by white male sailors on ships, who had relationships with indigenous women, such as Caramuru and João Ramalho, who had the possible first mestizos in Brazil in the 1510s.

 Oceania

 Seebaer van Nieuwelant (born 27 July 1623), son of Willemtgen and Willem Janszoon, was born south of Dirk Hartog Island, in present-day Western Australia.
 His father, not to be confused with the earlier Dutch explorer of the same name, was a midshipman from Amsterdam.
 He and his wife were aboard the Leijden, commanded by Claes Hermanszoon, which was charting the coast at the time.
 Their son's name in Dutch meant "sea-born of new land".

 The first European birth in New Zealand was Thomas Holloway King at the Rangihoua Bay settlement on 21 February 1815.
 The first child born to European parents in Fiji was Augusta Cameron, born 5 December 1835.

+The first white child in the Hawaiian Islands was Levi Sartwell Loomis who was born on 16 July 1820 in a grass hut in Honolulu, on the island of Oahu. his parents were Elisha and Mary Sartwell Loomis who were part of the first company of American missionaries which arrived on March 30, 1820, on the Thaddeus from Boston.
+On November 9, 1820, Sophia Moseley Bingham, Hawaii's first female white child, was born in Honolulu to American missionaries Hiram and Sybil Moseley Bingham.